 View the original recipe via:

 Use a spatula to carefully fold the all-purpose flour into the batter.
-POUR the batter into the prepared pie dish.
-DIVIDE the rinsed pink currants evenly over the batter and bake in the oven for about 30 minutes.
+Pour the batter into the prepared pie dish.
+Divide the rinsed pink currants evenly over the batter and bake in the oven for about 30 minutes.

-DEGREASE the bowl and whisk of your stand mixer.
-The easiest way to do is, is by using a paper kitchen towel and a few drops of lemon juice.
+Degrease the stand mixer bowl and whisk.
+The easiest way to do this is by using a paper kitchen towel and a few drops of lemon juice.
 Add the egg whites and beat them until they form soft peaks.

-USE a creme brulee torch to caramelize the top and garnish with some more pink currants if you like.
+Use a creme brulee torch to caramelize the top and garnish with some more pink currants if you like.
 This pie is best when it's freshly made, that's because after a few days the meringue can collapse.
 Enjoy!